Squarelink-Inc/Squarelink-Docs/source/includes/_api_reference.md

 # API Reference

-By now, you have registered your app or DApp and integrated the Squarelink Sign In button.
+By now, you have registered your app or ÐApp and integrated the Squarelink Sign In button.
 If you haven't done so already, [read how](#sign-in-integration).

 For any of the following API Routes, we expect that you have [obtained an access token](#obtain-an-access-token) for your user's Squarelink account.